jmonlong/PopSV/ClusterManagement.md

 ## *BatchJobs* package

-*BatchJobs* is a potent package to communicate with a cluster, i.e. send jobs, check their status, eventually rerun, retrieve the results.
+[*BatchJobs*](https://cran.r-project.org/web/packages/BatchJobs/index.html) is a potent package to communicate with a cluster, i.e. send jobs, check their status, eventually rerun, retrieve the results.
-PopSV has been designed into separate steps to be ran on a computing cluster using *BatchJobs*.
+PopSV has been designed into separate steps to be ran more easily on a computing cluster using *BatchJobs*.

-A one-command version is also available there.
+A one-command version is also available [there]().
 It's basically a wrapper for the basic analysis steps with some useful functions (running custom steps, stop/restart).
 However it's less flexible.

 ## Installation and configuration

-The package can be installed through CRAN
+*BatchJobs* package can be installed through [CRAN](https://www.cran.r-project.org/)

 ```r
 install.packages("BatchJobs")
 ```

-The most important part about *BatchJobs* is its configuration for your computing cluster.
+The most important step is **configuring it for your computing cluster**.
 It's not long but should be done carefully.
 And once this is done correctly, the rest follows nicely.

-You will need to create **3 files** : a cluster template, parser functions, and a `.BatchJobs.R` configuration file.
+You will need to create **3 files** :

++ a cluster template
++ a script with parser functions
++ a `.BatchJobs.R` configuration file.

 I would recommend to put these 3 files **in the root of your personal space**, i.e. `~/`.
 You could put them in the project folder, but then it means you have to copy them each time you create/run another project.
-Putting them in your root means that they will be used by default by *BatchJobs*.
+Putting them in your root means that they will always be used by default by *BatchJobs*.

 ### Cluster template

-A cluster template is a template form of a job bash script that you would send through `qsub`/`msub`.
+A cluster template is a template form of the bash script that you would send through `qsub`/`msub`.
 There you define the placeholder for the resources or parameters of the job.
 This file will be parsed by *BatchJobs*.

-For example, we create a `guillimin.tmpl` file for our cluster [Guillimin](http://www.hpc.mcgill.ca/) like this :
+For our cluster [Guillimin](http://www.hpc.mcgill.ca/), we create a `guillimin.tmpl` file like this :

 ```sh
 #PBS -N <%= job.name %>